 When to report it?

 We’ve all seen something on the Internet we disagree with or have received unwanted communication.
 Such behavior does not necessarily constitute online abuse.
-If you see or receive an @reply you don’t like, unfollow and end any communication with that user.
+If you see or receive an reply you don’t like, unfollow and end any communication with that account.

-If the behavior continues, it is recommend that you block the user.
-Blocking will prevent that person from following you or seeing your profile picture on their profile page or in their timeline; additionally, their @replies or mentions will not show in your mentions tab (although these Tweets may still appear in search).
+If the behavior continues, it is recommended that you block the account.
+Blocking will prevent that person from following you, seeing your profile image on their profile page, or in their timeline; additionally, their replies or mentions will not show in your Notifications tab (although these Tweets may still appear in search).

-Abusive users often lose interest once they realize that you will not respond.
-If the user in question is a friend, try addressing the issue offline.
+Abusive accounts often lose interest once they realize that you will not respond.
+If the account in question is a friend, try addressing the issue offline.
 If you have had a misunderstanding, it may be possible to clear the matter up face to face or with the help of a trusted individual.

-If you continue receiving unwanted, targeted and continuous @replies on Twitter, and feel it constitutes online abuse, consider reporting the behavior to Twitter here.
+If you continue receiving unwanted, targeted and continuous replies on Twitter, and feel it constitutes online abuse, consider reporting the behavior to Twitter.

 Take threats seriously

 If you believe you are in physical danger, contact the local law enforcement authorities who have the tools to address the issue.